openregister-attic/rails-picker-example/guide-data-file.md

 :warning: TODO: Discuss keeping the data up to date.
 Job included with the gem to check for new versions?
 Ask people to do it periodically manually?

-:warning: TODO: Discuss what to do when users don't rely on ISO 3166-1 codes as keys.

 :warning: TODO: Discuss exclusions here?
 Provide helper methods?

 ### Progressively enhancing to a typeahead